carnivorecookies/Clipit/README.md

 ## License and Policies

 Clipit is licensed under the GNU Affero General Public License, version 3.

-Clipit has a [privacy policy](PRIVACY_POLICY.md) and [Terms of Service](TERMS_OF_SERVICE.md), as required by Discord.
+See the [COPYING](COPYING) file.